marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-features-concepts.md

 POST request to the endpoint `/job/<job-name>`.
 The body includes the following information about the job:
 - `Schedule`: When the job triggers occur
 - `RepeatCount`: An optional value indicating how often the job should repeat
-- DueTime: An optional point in time representing either the one time when the job should execute (if not recurring) or the start join from which the schedule should take effect
+- `DueTime`: An optional point in time representing either the one time when the job should execute (if not recurring) or the not-before time from which the schedule should take effect
 - `Ttl`: An optional value indicating when the job should expire
 - `Payload`: A collection of bytes containing data originally stored when the job was scheduled